• Proposed

 Habitat and Ecology

-Lactarius mediterraneensis is an ectomycorrhizal species growing in association mostly with Quercus ilex in the main range of its distribution, namely Spain, France and Italy (Basso 1999, Vila et al. 1996).
-In Algeria the species was found in a mixed Quercus ilex and Q. fagenia forest (Benfriha et al. 2020).
-In Greece Lactarius mediterraneensis was found to occur in association with Quercus coccifera (Kaounas et al. 2016, Triantafyllou unpublished data) which is much more common and widely distributed in the eastern Mediterranean region than Q. ilex.
-The same pattern is followed by Lactarius atlanticus, another mediterranean species growing in association with sclerophyllous Quercus species (Triantafyllou et al. 2015).
+Lactarius mediterraneensis is an ectomycorrhizal species growing in association mostly with Quercus ilex (Basso 1999, Vila et al. 1996).
+In Algeria the species was found in a mixed Quercus ilex and Q. faginea forest (Benfriha et al. 2020).
+In Greece, L. mediterraneensis was found in association with Q. coccifera (Kaounas et al. 2016, Triantafyllou unpublished data) which is more common and widely distributed in the eastern Mediterranean region than Q. ilex.
+The same pattern is followed by L. atlanticus, another Mediterranean species growing in association with sclerophyllous Quercus species (Triantafyllou et al. 2015).
+It appears to be associated with more humid areas in the Mediterranean and to calcareous soils.

 Threats

-The main known threat to this species is habitat degradation and loss due to fires (for many different reasons e.g. not good forest management and controll of “anti fire zones”), overgrazing, the combination of fire followed up by overgrazing, changes in land use and other human activities such as new wind turbin areas and new traffic connections and to a lesser extent, logging.
+The main known pressures on this species are habitat degradation and loss due to fires (for many different reasons e.g. not good forest management and control of "anti fire zones"), overgrazing, the combination of fire followed up by overgrazing, changes in land use and other human activities such as new wind turbine areas and new traffic connections and to a lesser extent, logging.

 Conservation Actions